fastenhealth/docs/legal/information-blocking-faqs.md

 ## Charging Fees for Patient Access Apps would be Information Blocking

+Please be advised that developers of Certified Health IT, may not charge a fee to application developers (“API Users”) requesting access to their Certified Patient Access APIs.
+Doing so would violate the Conditions and Maintenance of Certification for Patient Access APIs of the 21st Century Cures Act (45 CFR 170.404).
+The only fees a Certified API Developer is permitted to charge to an API User are for “value-added services related to certified API technology, so long as such services are not necessary to efficiently and effectively develop and deploy production-ready software that interacts with certified API technology.”

 Couple more explicit examples where Fees would qualify as information blocking:

 [https://www.federalregister.gov/d/2020-07419/p-1315](https://www.federalregister.gov/d/2020-07419/p-1315)